pastormt/who-owns-the-fish/README.md

 A backtracking solution to a fun, little puzzle ;-)

+Given the hints below, the question is: Who owns the fish?

 - The Brit lives in a red house
 - The Swede keeps dogs
 - The Dane drinks tea